divergentmedia/divergentDocumentation/EditReady/EditReady.md

 # Application Overview #

-EditReady accepts files in the QuickTime MOV, MP4 and M4V formats.
-In general, if a file plays in QuickTime Player, it'll play in EditReady.
+EditReady accepts files in the QuickTime MOV, MP4 and M4V formats, as well as MXF files from most cameras that record to the MXF format.
+In general, if a file plays in QuickTime Player (for MOV/MP4/M4V files) or VLC (for MXF files), it'll play in EditReady.

 ![EditReady](images/cleanapp.png)